xingyuHuxingyu/LDS-BookSys-Public-Version/README.md

 # GPU-Book-Monitor-LDS
-This is a public version of LDS GPU Booksys.This version is special for web explanation implementation.
+This is a public version of LDS GPU Booksys.This version is special for web design explanation.
 ## Note:GUI Web Explanation

-### Directory Structure
+### Where is the web directory?
 LDS-GPU-BookSys-Template/GPU-Calendar-Monitor-main/web

 ### script.js